mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 Unfortunately, Clojure's immutable  data structures cannot be easily implemented efficiently in Python so the Hy language does  not support immutable data.
 Otherwise the syntax for defining functions, using maps/hash tables/dictionaries, etc. is similar between the two languages.

-The original Hy language developer Paul Tagliamonte was cleaerly inspired by Clojure.
+The original Hy language developer Paul Tagliamonte was clearly inspired by Clojure.

 The book **Serious Python** by Julien Danjou has an entire chapter (chapter 9) on the Python AST (abstract syntax tree), an introduction to Hy, and an interview with Paul Tagliamonte.
 Recommended!